-- 1.8.1 The appropriate assessment process is required under the Conservation of Habitats and Species Regulations 2017.
+- 1.8.1 The appropriate assessment process is required under the Conservation of Habitats and Species Regulations 2017 (as amended).
 Regulation 105 states that - (1) Where a land use plan- - (a) is likely to have a significant effect on a European site or a European offshore marine site (either alone or in combination with other plans or projects), and - (b) is not directly connected with or necessary to the management of the site, the plan-making authority for that plan must, before the plan is given effect, make an appropriate assessment of the implications for the site in view of that site's conservation objectives.

-- (2) The plan-making authority shall for the purposes of the assessment consult the appropriate nature conservation body and have regard to any representations made by that body within such reasonable time as the authority specify. - (3) They must also, if they consider it appropriate, take the opinion of the general public, and if they do so, they must take such steps for that purpose as they consider appropriate. - (4) In the light of the conclusions of the assessment, and subject to regulation 107 (considerations of overriding public interest), the plan-making authority or, in the case of a regional spatial strategy, the Secretary of State must give effect to the land use plan only after having ascertained that it will not adversely affect the integrity of the European site or the European offshore marine site (as the case may be). - (5) A plan-making authority must provide such information as the appropriate authority may reasonably require for the purposes of the discharge of the obligations of the appropriate authority under this chapter. - (6) This regulation does not apply in relation to a site which is- - (a) a European site by reason of regulation 8(1)(c); or - (b) a European offshore marine site by reason of regulation 18(c) of the Offshore Marine Conservation Regulations (site protected in accordance with Article 5(4) of the Habitats Directive. - 1.8.2 The plan-making authorities, as defined under the Regulations, are Broadland District Council, Norwich City Council and South Norfolk District Council and the appropriate nature conservation body is Natural England. - 1.8.3 This report is the assessment carried out on behalf of these three local authorities under Regulation 105.
+- (2) The plan-making authority must for the purposes of the assessment consult the appropriate nature conservation body and have regard to any representations made by that body within such reasonable time as the authority specify. - (3) The plan-making authority must also, if it considers it appropriate, take the opinion of the general public, and if it does so, it must take such steps for that purpose as it considers appropriate. - (4) In the light of the conclusions of the assessment, and subject to regulation 107, the plan-making authority must give effect to the land use plan only after having ascertained that it will not adversely affect the integrity of the European site or the European offshore marine site (as the case may be). - (5) A plan-making authority must provide such information as the appropriate authority may reasonably require for the purposes of the discharge by the appropriate authority of the obligations under this chapter. - (6) This regulation does not apply in relation to a site which is- - (a) a European site by reason of regulation 8(1)(c); or - (b) a European offshore marine site by reason of regulation 18(c) of the Offshore Marine Conservation Regulations (site protected in accordance with Article 5(4) of the Habitats Directive. - 1.8.2 The plan-making authorities, as defined under the Regulations, are Broadland District Council, Norwich City Council and South Norfolk District Council and the appropriate nature conservation body is Natural England. - 1.8.3 This report is the assessment carried out on behalf of these three local authorities under Regulation 105.
 At Regulation 19 Submission Draft stage, this report determines any changes required so that the GNLP may progress to being adopted in due course.

-1 Tyldesley, D., & Chapman, C. (2013).
+&lt;sup>1 Tyldesley, D., & Chapman, C. (2013).
 The Habitats Regulations Assessment Handbook.
 DTA Publications Ltd